terminal-labs/salt-netops-lab/README.md

 __Background__

 Salt operates as a publish / subscribe model, i.e., the master publishes events to its event bus on port 4505, while the minions, listening to this port, determine if the job is for them and proceed to execute it.
 The minion will then return data on port 4506.
 Therefore, minus the publishing of events, the salt minion is largely responsible for the successful completion and return of the job.
-However, salt provides a mechanism for which to execute commands on the master, these are called runners.
+However, salt provides a mechanism for which to execute commands on the master; these are called runners.

 There are many runners built into salt.
 For example, to view values from the master config: